Detroit's Marwil Bookstore: Closing

 After operating in Detroit for 65 years, the Marwil Bookstore closed in December 2013.
 The decision to close was made by Brian Kramer, son of Lily Kramer, who ran the shop for 30 years.
 Kramer attributed the store's closure to the continuous rise in the cost of textbooks.
 Students began to seek alternatives to buying textbooks from bookstores, including renting or purchasing them on the internet from online competitors, such as Amazon and eBay.

 After Marwil had been in business at WSU for some 59 years, Brian Kramer had seen textbook prices nearly triple over a period of two decades.
 According to a 2005 survey conducted by the National Association of College Students, about 25 percent of students had begun purchasing textbooks online.
 Another drastic change was when Wayne State opened a $6 million, 28,000-square-foot Barnes & Noble college bookstore right across the street in 2002.
-Marwil didn't have the fancy store front, cafe or music and apparel that was available at the competitor across the street, but Kramer said he and his staff used their location and attraction to their benefit.
+Marwil didn't have the fancy storefront, cafe or music and apparel that was available at the competitor across the street, but Kramer said he and his staff used their location and attraction to their benefit.

 Marwil's inventory included new and used trade textbooks, art books, professional and technical books and magazines.
 The limited inventory prevented Marwil from being able to survive financially in the face of stiffer competition and eventually led to its closing for good.